 However, we believe we are special.
 First, we are making a campaign out of promoting all the free clinics.
 An easy way to improve public health (especially during a pandemic) is to make the public aware of the resources available.
 Second, we're unaware of any free outpatient clinic open 10-10 x 7 days a week (by appointment only), including holidays that does no means testing whatsoever.
 We serve even individuals whose incomes place them above the poverty line.
 Third; we know of no other medical establishment west of the Mississippi, nonprofit or for-profit; where callers speak directly to the Medical Director, who personally schedules appointments.

 However, some disclaimers are in effect.
 Chief among them: our free clinics do NOT handle medical emergencies, and we are by appointment only.
 If you are experiencing an emergency, call 911.
 Please do NOT show up unannounced.
 If you are considering donating, please be aware IFEHC has not attained 501(c)(3) status.
 However, we repeat our assurances that the money goes to pro bono work.
 See the discussion of common sense disclaimers that also apply.
+In addition; although we are known as a free clinic, that is limited in scope to our services and to the intended populations.

 IFEHC will take all reasonable measures to keep its programs (especially its free clinics) free to the public.
 However, a few disclaimers are in effect.
+The following list is NOT exhaustive (see the end of this post for more information).

 (1) As many times as we can possibly repeat: if you are experiencing an emergency, call 911.

 IFEHC will take all reasonable measures to keep its programs (especially its free clinics) free to the public.
 However, a few disclaimers are in effect.
+The following list is NOT exhaustive (see the end of this post for more information).

 (1) As many times as we can possibly repeat: if you are experiencing an emergency, call 911.